-The Department of Justice has issued revised ADA Title II (state and local government programs) and Title III (private businesses, a.k.a. places of public accommodation) regulations which took effect March 15, 2011.
+Department of Justice has issued revised ADA Title II (which covers state and local government programs) and Title III (which covers private businesses, a.k.a. places of public accommodation such as restaurants or retail merchants) regulations, which took effect March 15, 2011.
 These regulations revise the definition of service animal and add additional provisions. (§35.104, §35.136, §36.104, §36.302)

-A public entity or private business shall make reasonable modifications in policies, practices, or procedures to permit the use of a miniature horse as a service animal by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability subject to an assessment of the type, size, and weight of the miniature horse and whether the facility can accommodate these features.
-The same provisions that apply to service dogs also apply to miniature horses.
+A public entity or private business must allow a person with a disability to bring a miniature horse on the premises as long as it has been individually trained to do work or perform tasks for the benefit of the individual with a disability, as long as the facility can accommodate the miniature horse’s type, size, and weight.
+The rules that apply to service dogs, outlined below, also apply to miniature horses.

 When and Where a Service Animal is Allowed Access

-Individuals with disabilities shall be permitted to be accompanied by their service animals in all areas of public facilities and private businesses where members of the public, program participants, clients, customers, patrons, or invitees are allowed to go.
-If a service animal’s presence in a specific facility compromises legitimate safety requirements that are necessary for safe operation, they can be excluded from the facility (e.g., from a surgery or intensive care unit in a hospital in which a sterile field is required.)
+Individuals with disabilities can bring their service animals in all areas of public facilities and private businesses where members of the public, program participants, clients, customers, patrons, or invitees are allowed.
+A service animal can be excluded from a facility if its presence interferes with legitimate safety requirements of the facility (e.g., from a surgery or burn unit in a hospital in which a sterile field is required).

-A public entity or a private business may ask an individual with a disability to remove a service animal from the premises if the animal is not housebroken or if the animal is out of control and the individual does not take effective action to control it.
-An individual shall use a harness, leash or other tether with their service animal unless either the individual is unable to do so because of a disability or unless the use of a harness, leash, or other tether would interfere with the service animal’s safe, effective performance of work or tasks.
-In these cases, the service animal must be under the individual’s control through voice control, signals, or other effective means.
+A public entity or a private business may ask an individual with a disability to remove a service animal if the animal is not housebroken or is out of control and the individual is not able to control it.
+A service animal must have a harness, leash or other tether, unless the handler is unable to use a tether because of a disability or the use of a tether would interfere with the service animal’s ability to safely perform its work or tasks.
+In these cases, the service animal must be under the handler’s control through voice commands, hand signals, or other effective means.
 If a service animal is excluded, the individual with a disability must still be offered the opportunity to obtain goods, services, and accommodations without having the service animal on the premises.

 - A public entity or private business is not responsible for the care and supervision of a service animal.